 Road To Anthony Yarde v Dec Spelman

 British light heavyweight fighter Anthony Yarde will be looking to get back into the title scene when he takes on fellow Brit Dec Spelman at the BT Sports Studio on September 12.
 ‘The Beast from the East’ has only tasted defeat once in his professional career when he was stopped in the 11th round during his WBO title fight against Sergey Kovalev in Russia last August.
-He has been in the ring just once since that defeat, a second-round stoppage victory over Diego Jair Ramirez on February 8 before the sport was postponed due to the Covid-19 pandemic.
+He has been in the ring just once since that defeat, a second-round stoppage victory over Diego Jair Ramirez on February 8 before the sport was postponed due to the pandemic.
 Spelman has a record of 16-4 since turning professional in 2019, however he has lost his last two fights.
 His last bout saw him lose a unanimous points decision against Lyndon Arthur for the Commonwealth light heavyweight title.
 Arthur will be an interested bystander during this fight, as he has already registered interest in facing Yarde in the future.

 Anthony Yarde v Dec Spelman Predictions & Tips